iapyeh/GGeditor/docs/Limitations.rst

     * This is not supported. \ `Please see details here`_\ .

 * Table in a list item is not supported.
-It will be converted to a stand\-alone table.
+It will be converted to a stand-alone table.
 * Nested table in a table cell is not supported.
+* Video is not supported.
+Since the Google Docs does not allow to embed a video.

 .. _h69271f6b544a4942467e713a34332e47: